-341-01 All regular full-time and part-time employees of Twin Falls County are eligible to participate in the County's Deferred Compensation Program.
-The purpose of the program is to encourage employees to invest part of their income to build a financial reserve for retirement.
+All regular full-time and part-time employees of Twin Falls County may choose to participate in the State of Idaho 457(b) Public Employee's Deferred Compensation Program.
+The purpose of the program is to encourage employees to invest part of their income in a tax-advantaged way to build a financial reserve for retirement.
+Traditional and Roth accounts are available.
+Traditional accounts are pre-tax, meaning that money is invested without first paying taxes on it.
+A traditional account can reduce an employee's current income tax burden.
+Taxes are due when the money is withdrawn.
+Roth account contributions are taxed before they are deposited into the account, but income tax is not due in the future for investments in a Roth account.
 Employees are eligible to participate immediately upon hire.
-Further information regarding deferred compensation can be obtained through the County's website or the Payroll Clerk.
+For more information about contribution limits and tax implications, please consult a tax professional.
+Further information regarding deferred compensation can be obtained through the Payroll Clerk.